-Committed To Service And Excellence In Systems Engineering, Modeling And Simulation
+GPS/INS Engineering Leaders With A Commitment To Service & Excellence In Systems Engineering, Modeling & Simulation

-For more than 20 years, Applied Systems Engineering, Inc. has proudly served the defense industry with weapons testing, navigational systems, simulators and so much more.
+For more than 20 years, Applied Systems Engineering, Inc. has proudly served the defense industry with GPS/INS engineering, weapons testing, navigational systems, simulators, and so much more.
 Learn more about our contributions to the field today.

 WHAT ASEI CAN DO FOR YOU